 For more information see: https://devdocs.magento.com/guides/v2.3/config-guide/multi-site/ms_over.html

-By the time you have completed the setup wizard your current Magento configuration is already downloaded into Commerce365.
-This means that all website-codes and store-codes which are present in Magento, are now also present in Commerce 365, and you can start to push data to any of your stores.
+By the time you have completed the setup wizard your current Magento configuration (Master Data) *is already imported into Commerce 365.
+This means that all *website codes and store codes which are present in Magento, are now also present in Commerce 365, and you can start to push data to any of your stores.

 Go to Master Data Websites.
 Here you can see all websites-codes.

 If you haven’t configured anything special on the Magento side, this list will show the base code which is your Main Website.
 If you decide to a new website on the Magento side, you can go to this screen and click Update Websites to pull in all new information.

 On a website level there are a few configuration settings.
 Click on Manage Edit List if you want to change these settings.

 Public Price Customer No. – If you want to define pricing by using a BC template customer, you can fill in the customer number here.
 If you leave this blank, the unit price from the item card will be used as the default price for the public view / non-logged in customers.

 Currency Code – If you want to run a multi-currency setup, you can enter the currency code you want to use in this field.
 You can leave this field blank if you use just one currency.

 Go to Master Data Stores.
 Here you can see all the store-codes which you can use.
 Just as with the websites we described above, you can sync your stores (and store views) by clicking Update Stores.

 On a store level there are also configuration settings.
 Click on the store code to open the store card for more details.